dovecot/documentation/docs/core/design/indexes/index_log.md

 # Transaction Log

-::: info See Also
+::: info
+See Also:
-See [Mail Indexes](index_format) for an overview of the transaction log is and what its benefits are.
+* [Mail Indexes](index_format) for an overview of the transaction log is and what its benefits are.
 :::

 ## File Format